What is Bit (Binary Digit)?

 11Both are open.

-Four bits create a nibble and can represent up to 24 = 16 different values.
-Eight bits form an octet, and up to 28 = 256 different values can be represented.
-In general, up to 2n different values can be displayed with a few bits.
+Four bits create a nibble.
+This nibble can represent 16 different values.
+Eight bits form an octet, allowing for 256 distinct values.
+In general, you can display up to 2^n different values with a few bits.

-A byte and an octet are not the same things; an octet always has 8 bits, and a byte necessarily contains a fixed number of non-8 bits.
+A byte is not the same as an octet.
+An octet always contains 8 bits, while a byte can have a different number of bits.

 Location76543210